Search

 The Egyptians used emeralds both in jewelry and in their elaborate burials, often burying emerald stones with monarchs as symbols of protection.

-On the other side of the world, the Muzo Indians of Colombia had well-hidden and prized emerald mines.
-These mines were so hidden, it took the Spanish conquistadors nearly twenty years to find them.
+On the other side of the world, the Muzo people of Colombia had well-hidden and prized emerald mines.
+These mines were so well hidden that it took the Spanish conquistadors nearly twenty years to find them.

-Today, emerald is a symbol of loyalty, new beginnings, peace, and security, making it not only a beautiful gem to wear, but also a meaningful jewelry gift to be treasured by the receiver.
-It is still widely prized by the rich and famous, with Elizabeth Taylor’s famous emerald pendant selling for $6.5 million in 2011.
+Today, emeralds are a symbol of loyalty, new beginnings, peace, and security, making it not only a beautiful gem to wear, but also a meaningful jewelry present to give a loved one, especially one with a May birthday.
+It is still widely prized by the rich and famous.
+The Bvlgari emerald and diamond necklace with detachable pendant that Richard Burton bought Elizabeth Taylor while filming Cleopatra in Rome during the 1960s sold again at a Christie’s auction in 2011 for just over $6.1 million for the necklace and $6.5 million for the pendant.

 If you’re looking for a stunning emerald piece, find an American Gem Society jeweler near you.